xrdocs/multicast/_tutorials/tree-sid-demo.md

 ---
 ## Tree-SID Demo

 This tutorial describes the process of a Tree-SID demo which was implemented on 6 NCS5500 devices.
-It consists the topology, the outputs and the relevant configurations on all the routers.
+It consists of the topology, the configurations and the relevant outputs on the routers.

 ### Overview

 IGP Segment Routing is configured to establish unicast connectivity between root, mid and leaf nodes.
 The MVPN BGP session is established between root and leaf nodes for:
-- PE auto discovery.
+- PE auto discovery
-- P-Tunnel signaling and.
+- P-Tunnel signaling and
-- C-multicast route signaling.
+- C-multicast route signaling

 PCE learns the topology via IGP or BGP-LS.
 PCE has PCEP sessions with root, mid and leaf nodes.
 Tree-SID labels are allocated from the segment routing local block.

 There are two MVPNs configured:
-1. MVPN VRF RED - P2MP transport with IGP metric and affinity constraint which corresponds to red links (color 10)
+1. MVPN VRF RED - P2MP transport with IGP metric and affinity constraint which corresponds to red links (color 10).
-2. MVPN VRF BLUE - P2MP transport with IGP metric and affinity constraint which corresponds to blue links (color 20)
+2. MVPN VRF BLUE - P2MP transport with IGP metric and affinity constraint which corresponds to blue links (color 20).

-Note: Both VPNs have associated "default" and "data" MDTs
+Note: Both VPNs have associated "default" and "data" MDTs.

 ### Topology